Table of Contents

 If air escapes during respiration despite adaptation attempts, you may try again with a mask of a different size.
 The shaft of the laryngeal mask can be fixed on the patient’s face with an adhesive tape in order to prevent an intraoperative slipping after successful placement.

 Contraindications for a laryngeal mask include pharyngeal abscess or obstructions and restrictive lung diseases that require a high inspiratory pressure (> 30 cm H2O).
-A non-fasting patient also represents a contraindication, as the laryngeal mask closes the entry to the oesophagus and trachea not against each other, and therefore does not protect against aspiration in regurgitation.
+A non-fasting patient also represents a contraindication, as the laryngeal mask closes the entry to the esophagus and trachea not against each other, and therefore does not protect against aspiration in regurgitation.

 Advantages and disadvantages